-We confirmed that human MSCs from healthy donors also undergo a gradual reduction of DNA damage response during extended in-vitro growth.
-Of the several genes that were predicted by mRNA Seq and pathway analysis involved in DNA repair by homologous recombination, BRCA1, Rad54 and Rad51 were experimentally confirmed to show a significant downregulation.
-Analysis of pBRCA1+ γ H2AX foci after X-irradiation revealed that with increasing duration of exvivo growth, a subpopulation of cells develop that have a distinct lower capacity of damage recognition.
-It can therefore be concluded that human MSCs in-vitro show a similar age-related impairment of the DNA damage response as found previously in murine cells, and that the higher resistance hMSC against malignant transformation in-vitro must be due to other cellular processes.
+We confirmed that human MSCs from healthy donors also undergo a gradual reduction of DDR during extended in vitro growth.
+Of the several genes that were predicted by mRNA-seq and pathway analysis involved in DNA repair by HR, BRCA1, Rad54, and Rad51 were experimentally confirmed to show a significant downregulation.
+Analysis of pBRCA1 + γ H2AX foci after X-irradiation revealed that with increasing duration of ex vivo growth, a subpopulation of cells develop that have a distinct lower capacity of damage recognition.
+It can therefore be concluded that human MSCs in vitro show a similar age-related impairment of the DDR as found previously in murine cells, and that the higher resistance hMSC against malignant transformation in vitro must be due to other cellular processes.